 These can also be found when you log into My Account.

-Here you can find examples of our latest van insurance documents which show the main covers we offer, plus exclusions.
+Here are examples of our latest van insurance documents, showing the main covers we offer, plus exclusions.

-Private van insurance is for when you use a van as a personal vehicle only - but it will also cover you if you use your van for commuting.
+Private van insurance is for when you drive a van for personal use only - but it will also cover you if you use your van for commuting.
 For example, if you have a van to take your dogs down to the local park, but also use it to drive to and from a single permanent place of work, private van insurance is what you need.

-Yes, you can have up to 5 drivers on the policy inclusive of the policyholder.
+Yes, you can have up to 5 drivers on a van insurance policy, inclusive of the policyholder.

-No, you can only have one vehicle on your van insurance policy.
+No, you can only have one van on your van insurance policy.
 If you need to, you can get a quote for a new policy.

 There are a few ways to reduce your premiums from ensuring your van is secure to proving you're a safe driver.
 Read our 7 tips to help lower your premiums.

-Van registration number and details - We'll need to know the value of the vehicle, the number of seats the vehicle has, body type, annual mileage, modifications, the month and year the vehicle was purchased and the address where the van will be kept overnight.
+Van registration number and details - We'll need to know the value of the van, the number of seats, body type, annual mileage, modifications, the month, and year the van was purchased, and the address where it will be kept overnight.

 Driver details - We'll need each driver's name, occupation and driving history, including any claims and motoring offences they've had.

-Type of cover - you can choose between comprehensive cover, i.e. cover for repairs to your vehicle because of accidental damage, vandalism or an accident, or third party fire & theft cover.
+Type of cover - You can choose between comprehensive cover, i.e. cover for repairs to your van because of accidental damage, vandalism or a traffic collision, or third party, fire & theft cover.

-For you to be the policyholder either you, your spouse or a finance or lease company will need to be the registered owner or keeper of the vehicle.
+For you to be the policyholder, either you, your spouse, or a finance or lease company will need to be the registered owner or keeper of the van you're looking to insure.

 You need to have held a full UK/EU licence for at least one year.